Ads.com, LLC Monetizer Program - Terms and Conditions

 12.14 If Publisher receives notice from a third party accusing Publisher of infringing such third party’s Intellectual Property Rights in connection with Publisher’s Domains/KW DNs and/or Publisher Marketing Content on the MP, Publisher is obligated to immediately cease use of the MP that is/are the subject of such third-party notice and will notify Company (email is sufficient) as soon as practicable, but within no more than one (1) business day and provide any relevant information related to such notice to Company;

-12.15 In the event that a third party notifies Publisher that Publisher’s Domains/KW DNs and/or Publisher Marketing Content on the MP may infringe (a) the Intellectual Property Rights of such a third party or (b) is in violation of any applicable law, rule, regulation, or agreement with any third party (including any ICANN policy) or (c) Company identifies that Publisher is abusing the Site and/or infringing the MP in violation of the General Terms or these MP Terms, Company reserves the right to immediately block the Referral Traffic to the MP without prior notice to Publisher and to prohibit Publisher from sending Referral Traffic to the MP; and
+12.15 In the event that a third party notifies Publisher that Publisher’s Domains/KW DNs and/or Publisher Marketing Content on the MP may infringe (a) the Intellectual Property Rights of such a third party or (b) is in violation of any applicable law, rule, regulation, or agreement with any third party (including any ICANN policy) or (c) Company identifies that Publisher is abusing the Site and/or infringing the MP in violation of the General Terms or these MP Terms, Company reserves the right to immediately block the Referral Traffic to the MP without prior notice to Publisher and to prohibit Publisher from sending Referral Traffic to the MP;

 12.16 Publisher shall not advertise or use any of Publisher’s Domains/KW DNs and/or Publisher Marketing Content in a manner that may cause negative publicity to Company or Company’s upstream ad partners.
-Publisher shall ensure that no Publisher’s Domains/KW DNs and/or Publisher Marketing Content either is/are or may reasonably be deemed inappropriate, offensive, unproductive and/or otherwise questionable in nature, either as set forth in the Company’s Offensive Domain Name Policy or as otherwise determined by Company in Company’s sole and absolute discretion.
-Company may immediately remove (or require Publisher to remove) any of Publisher’s Domains/KW DNs and/or Referral Traffic from the MP at any time for any reason.
+Publisher shall ensure that no Publisher’s Domains/KW DNs and/or Publisher Marketing Content either is/are or may reasonably be deemed inappropriate, offensive, unproductive and/or otherwise questionable in nature, either as set forth in Company’s Offensive Domain Name Policy or as otherwise determined by Company in Company’s sole and absolute discretion.
+Company may immediately remove (or require Publisher to remove) any of Publisher’s Domains/KW DNs and/or Referral Traffic from the MP at any time for any reason; and

-14.DISCLAIMERS OF REPRESENTATIONS AND WARRANTIES
+13.DISCLAIMERS OF REPRESENTATIONS AND WARRANTIES AND LIMITATIONS OF LIABILITY

 Company makes no representations, guarantees, or warranties that:

-14.1 The accuracy or completeness of compliance features or otherwise guarantees that these features will satisfy regulatory requirements.
-Publisher, at all times, is responsible for ensuring Publisher’s Domains/KW DNs comply with current, revised, or future regulatory or legal requirements and hereby releases Company from any and all claims for damages and liability, warnings, injunctive relief of third parties, and other claims as well as any related costs and expenses caused by Publisher’s failure to comply with applicable regulations;
+13.1 The accuracy or completeness of compliance features or otherwise guarantees that these features will satisfy regulatory requirements.
+Publisher, at all times, is responsible for ensuring Publisher’s Domains/KW DNs comply with current, revised, or future regulatory or legal requirements and hereby releases Company from any and all claims for damages and liability, warnings, injunctive relief of third parties, and other claims as well as any related costs and expenses caused by Publisher’s failure to comply with applicable laws or regulations;

-14.2 Company’s upstream ad partners’ content will not violate any applicable laws;
+13.2 Company’s upstream ad partners’ content will not violate any applicable laws;

-14.3 The results displayed on the MP that emanate from Referral Traffic are appropriate, valid and non-infringing;
+13.3 The results displayed on the MP that emanate from Referral Traffic are appropriate, valid and non-infringing;

-14.5 Any statistics displayed in Publisher’s MP Account regarding Commissions earned on Click Throughs, Referral Traffic or other statistics or information are accurate.
+13.5 Any statistics displayed in Publisher’s MP Account regarding Commissions earned on Click Throughs, Referral Traffic or other statistics or information are accurate.
 Any statistics displayed in Publisher’s http://Ads.com Account are provided “as-is” and without representation or warranty of any nature and Company shall not be held liable for any inaccuracies in relation to statistics or information displayed in Publisher’s http://Ads.com Account.

-14.7 No statements, advice or information provided to Publisher by any employee or representative of Company shall create any other warranty or alter the provisions of this section.
+13.7 No statements, advice or information provided to Publisher by any employee or representative of Company shall create any other warranty or alter the provisions of this section.

-14.9 THROUGH PUBLISHER’S USE OF THE SITE TO ACCESS THE MP AND DOCUMENTATION, PUBLISHER MAY HAVE THE OPPORTUNITY TO ENGAGE IN COMMERCIAL TRANSACTIONS WITH THIRD PARTIES.
+13.9 THROUGH PUBLISHER’S USE OF THE SITE TO ACCESS THE MP AND DOCUMENTATION, PUBLISHER MAY HAVE THE OPPORTUNITY TO ENGAGE IN COMMERCIAL TRANSACTIONS WITH THIRD PARTIES.
 ALL SUCH TRANSACTIONS ARE AT PUBLISHER’S OWN RISK.
 COMPANY AND COMPANY’S REPRESENTATIVES ARE NOT PARTIES TO ANY SUCH TRANSACTIONS AND DISCLAIM ANY AND ALL LIABILITY REGARDING ALL SUCH TRANSACTIONS.

-15.LIMITATION ON USE OF THE MP AND DOCUMENTATION
+14.LIMITATION ON USE OF THE MP AND DOCUMENTATION

 Company does not consent to the MP or the Documentation being used or downloaded by any third parties for the purposes of developing, training or operating artificial intelligence or other machine learning systems (“Artificial Intelligence Purposes”), except as authorized by Company in writing.
 Absent such consent, Publisher, including any third parties accessing the MP and/or the Documentation through automated systems, are prohibited from using the Site, the MP, and/or the Documentation for Artificial Intelligence Purposes.
 Publisher or automated systems that fail to respect these choices will be considered to have breached these MP Terms.

-17.2 COMPANY IS NOT RESPONSIBLE FOR ANY CONTENT PROVIDED BY THIRD PARTIES (INCLUDING ADVERTISERS) THROUGH THE MP.
+16.2 COMPANY IS NOT RESPONSIBLE FOR ANY CONTENT PROVIDED BY THIRD PARTIES (INCLUDING ADVERTISERS) THROUGH THE MP.
 PUBLISHER IS SOLELY RESPONSIBLE FOR THE CONTENT DISPLAYED ON PUBLISHER’S DOMAINS/KW DNS THAT HAVE BEEN ADDED TO PUBLISHER’S MP ACCOUNT.
 COMPANY AND ITS AFFILIATES, SUBSIDIARIES, DIRECTORS, OFFICERS, EMPLOYEES, STOCKHOLDERS, REPRESENTATIVES AND/OR AGENTS OR SERVANTS MAKE NO WARRANTY OF ANY KIND, EXPRESS OR IMPLIED INCLUDING, WITHOUT LIMITATION, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE, AND NON-INFRINGEMENT.
 DOMAIN PARKING STATISTICS ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY.
 COMPANY MAKES NO GUARANTEE OR WARRANTY AS TO THE ACCURACY OF ANY STATISTICAL INFORMATION PROVIDED.

 These MP Terms do not constitute and shall not be construed as constituting a partnership or joint venture between Company and Publisher.
 Except for the obligations contained in these MP Terms, neither Publisher nor Company shall have any right to obligate or bind one another in any manner whatsoever, and nothing contained in these MP Terms shall give, or is intended to give, any rights of any kind to any third parties.